Corporate Governance

 • As she meets all requirements for "Independence Standards for Outside Directors" the Company has formulated, she has been designated as an independent director.

-• Mr. Toshihiko Yamashita is an Outside Director as stipulated under Article 2, Paragraph 15 of the Company Law.
+• Mr. Kikuo Asano is an Outside Director as stipulated under Article 2, Paragraph 15 of the Company Law.

-• He has a wealth of knowledge and experience acquired in the finance industry over many years, and accomplishments as a corporate manager.
-He also has achievements as Auditor, Director and Audit and Supervisory Committee Member outside of the Company.
+• He has a wealth of knowledge and experience acquired in the finance industry over many years, and accomplishments as a corporate manager and Outside Director.
+He also has considerable expertise in finance and accounting, having been engaged in related operations in his previous position.
 Therefore, the Company believes that he can supervise and provide appropriate advice for the management of the Company from an external viewpoint based on his knowledge and experience.
-He is expected to play the role as an Outside Director to provide advice on management policies and improvements to be made from a standpoint of accelerating sustainable growth and striving towards enhancement of medium- to long-term corporate value based on his insight, and to supervise the management from an independent viewpoint through the appointment and dismissal of its members and other important decision-making at the Board of Directors meetings.

 • As he meets all requirements for "Independence Standards for Outside Directors" the Company has formulated, he has been designated as an independent director.